PKan06/E-commerce-api/readme.md

 #### Login user

-To login the user and get the auth token you can use:
+To login the user and get the auth token (required to identify the allowed admin ) you can use:

 ```
 POST     /e-shopping/users/login